dhansel/ArduinoFDC/README.md

 ## Troubleshooting

-The following table lists the error codes returned by the `readSector`, `writeSector` and `formatDisk` functions including possible causes for each error, Pin numbers refer to pins on the Arduino.
+The following table lists the error codes returned by the `readSector`, `writeSector` and `formatDisk` functions including possible causes for each error.
+Pin numbers refer to pins on the Arduino.

 \# | Code        | Meaning | Possible causes